branner-non-code/notes/notes/content/Reading_and_talks/Kahneman_Thinking_Fast_and_Slow_notes_Part_1_Two_Systems.md

  * "Facial expression ... provides the cues for assessing the stranger's intentions.

- * Pp. 90-91: Alex Todorov.
+ * pp. 90-91: Alex Todorov.
 Ratings of competence (based on brief exposure to photographs and without any political context) were far more predictive of voting outcomes ... than ratings of likability.
 "Todorov has found that people judge competence by combining the two dimensions of strength and trustworthiness."

- * P. 91: **Judgment heuristic**: voters "fall back on a simpler assessment that is made quickly and automatically and is available when System 2 must make its decision."
+ * p.
+91: **Judgment heuristic**: voters "fall back on a simpler assessment that is made quickly and automatically and is available when System 2 must make its decision."

  * "The effect of facial competence on voting is about three times larger for information-poor and TV-prone voters than for others who are better informed and watch less television.
 Evidently, the relatively importance of System 1 in dtermining voting choices is not the same for all people."